chenlx-um/neural-network-orchestration/README.md

 # Neural Network Orchestration
 We provide codes and the supplementary materials for the paper "Seek Common While Shelving Difference: Neural Network Orchestration for Service Provision in Edge Computing Systems" submitted to JSAC-Series- Machine Learning in Communications and Networks.

-Please find the
+# Supplementary Materials/Online Appendix
+Please find supplementary materials for the paper (supp_file.pdf) in the above repository.
+It contains pseudocodes and proofs referred in the manuscript.

+# Code
 Since the paper is in the peer-review process, we only provide part of the code.
-Full code
+Full code will be released after the paper is accepted.